gematik/app-PkiTestsuite/README.md

 ### Requirements

-To execute the test suite you need at least Java 17.
+To execute the test suite, you need at least Java 17.
 The test suite ist build and testet with [Eclipse Adoptium Temurin JDK 17](https://github.com/adoptium/temurin17-binaries)

 For capturing network traffic via the integrated pcap interface Libpcap for Unix or Npcap for Windows (Install Npcap in "Winpcap Compatible Mode") are required.
-Under linux you have to allow the java binary to access the interface:
+Under linux, you have to allow the java binary to access the interface:

 ```bash
 sudo setcap cap_net_raw,cap_net_admin=eip $PATH_TO_YOUR_JDK/bin/java